gyzerok/relax.js/README.md

 This is an implementation of Flux inspired by the [DeLorean](https://github.com/deloreanjs/delorean), but more close to the original Facebook approach with data incapsulation.

+It is highly recommended to use it with the Facebook [Immutable](https://github.com/facebook/immutable-js) library.

 ## Installation

     npm install relax.js --save